 Cons

 PagerDuty’s end-to-end incident response tools enable cross-functional teams to stay on top of incident management at scale.
-PagesDuty offers solutions for everyone, from DevOps and AIOps to security and customer service.
+PagesDuty offers solutions, from DevOps and AIOps to security and customer service.
 The real-time on-call management and alerts make it easy for teams to schedule the right people for the right tasks at the right time.

 Similar tools to PagerDuty include Big Panda, Splunk On-Call, Lightstep Incident Response by ServiceNow, etc.